 At least 14 protesters had been sentenced to death as of early January.
 The following is a list of a few of those individuals:

 Mohammad Boroughani: A Revolutionary Court sentenced the 19-year-old to death in November for “enmity against God.”
 Boroughani was tried along with Mohammad Ghobadlou, Saman Seydi Yasin, and at least three other men in late October.
+In mid-January 2023, his sentence was reportedly suspended for further review by the Supreme Court.
 He had allegedly set fire to a government building and injured a police officer.

 #SayTheirNames Mahan Sadrat (Sedarat) Madani is a young protester but Iran's authorities are preparing to execute the 22-year-old just a month after he underwent a grossly unfair trial before a Revolutionary Court in Tehran on 3 November. pic.twitter.com/HGSMFEnIjn— Amnesty Norway (@Amnesty_Norge) December 15, 2022